ProvableHQ/community/snarkOS/MEETINGNOTES.md

 * did multiple PR reviews for snarkVM
 * filed a PR with improved (randomized) test data for some snarkVM tests

+Blockers:  Seven open PRs in snarkOS.
+Niklas is out this week.
+Max or Howard can review.
+Max will look at them today.

+snarkVM upgrade PR approved.
+Waiting on Howard.
+Need to cut a release in the meantime.

+Syncing improvements:  PR is there to improve distances of indexes between hashes of blocks.
+This should alleviate some syncing problems.
+Ready to do another pass on storage refactor PRs.

+Confirmation:  Network crawler data is correct.

 ### Max:

 * Storage refactor stable in testing -- finishing up rustdocs and unit tests
+* Finished RPC to be fully async.

+Going to forge ahead and getting storage in, will rebase snarkVM on top of that.

+Blockers:  Reviews.

+### Howard:

+* Working on snarkVM side to get the DPC bits decoupled.
+* Consensus is something I'd like to touch soon.
+Need to wait on the storage PRs.
+Consensus is missing a lot of checks.
+Doesn't check the parity of the fields we're providing in the transaction.
+There's a lot of missing checks.

 ### Niklas: